Golden Rule: Differences in situations

 Immanuel Kant famously criticized the golden rule for not being sensitive to differences of situation, noting that a prisoner duly convicted of a crime could appeal to the golden rule while asking the judge to release him, pointing out that the judge would not want anyone else to send him to prison, so he should not do so to others.
-On the other hand, in a critique of the consistency of Kant's writings, several authors have noted the "similarity" between the Golden Rule and Kant's Categorical Imperative, introduced in Groundwork of the Metaphysic of Morals (See discussion at this link).
+On the other hand, in a critique of the consistency of Kant's writings, several authors have noted the similarity between the Golden Rule and Kant's concept of the categorical imperative.

-Responses to criticisms
+This was perhaps a well-known objection, as Leibniz actually responded to it long before Kant made it, suggesting that the judge should put himself in the place, not merely of the criminal, but of all affected persons and then judging each option (to inflict punishment, or release the criminal, etc.) by whether there was a “greater good in which this lesser evil was included.”

-Walter Terence Stace, in The Concept of Morals (1937), wrote:
+Other responses to criticisms

-Marcus George Singer observed that there are two importantly different ways of looking at the golden rule: as requiring (1) that you perform specific actions that you want others to do to you or (2) that you guide your behavior in the same general ways that you want others to.
-Counter-examples to the golden rule typically are more forceful against the first than the second.
+Marcus George Singer observed that there are two importantly different ways of looking at the golden rule: as requiring either that one performs specific actions that they want others to do to them or that they guide their behavior in the same general ways that they want others to.
+Counter-examples to the Golden Rule typically are more forceful against the first than the second.

-In his book on the golden rule, Jeffrey Wattles makes the similar observation that such objections typically arise while applying the golden rule in certain general ways (namely, ignoring differences in taste, in situation, and so forth).
-But if we apply the golden rule to our own method of using it, asking in effect if we would want other people to apply the golden rule in such ways, the answer would typically be no, since it is quite predictable that others' ignoring of such factors will lead to behavior which we object to.
-It follows that we should not do so ourselves—according to the golden rule.
-In this way, the golden rule may be self-correcting.
+In his book on the Golden Rule, Jeffrey Wattles makes the similar observation that such objections typically arise while applying the Golden Rule in certain general ways (namely, ignoring differences in taste or situation, failing to compensate for subjective bias, etc.) But if people apply the golden rule to their own method of using it, asking in effect if they would want other people to apply the Golden Rule in such ways, the answer would typically be no, since others' ignoring of such factors will lead to behavior which people object to.
+It follows that people should not do so themselves—according to the Golden Rule.
+In this way, the Golden Rule may be self-correcting.
 An article by Jouni Reinikainen develops this suggestion in greater detail.

-It is possible, then, that the golden rule can itself guide us in identifying which differences of situation are morally relevant.
-We would often want other people to ignore any prejudice against our race or nationality when deciding how to act towards us, but would also want them to not ignore our differing preferences in food, desire for aggressiveness, and so on.
-This principle of "doing unto others, wherever possible, as they would be done by..." has sometimes been termed the platinum rule.
+It is possible, then, that the golden rule can itself guide people in identifying which differences of situation are morally relevant.
+People would often want other people to ignore any prejudice against their race or nationality when deciding how to act towards them, but would also want others to not ignore their differing preferences in food, desire for aggressiveness, and so on.
+This principle of "doing unto others, wherever possible, as they would be done by..." has sometimes been termed the Platinum Rule.